neondatabase/website/next/content/docs/guides/stepzen.md

 Successfully imported schema postgresql from StepZen
 ```

-The CLI has now created a GraphQL schema based on the tables and data in the Neon database.
+The CLI has now created a GraphQL schema based on the tables and data in your Neon database.
 You can find the schema in the `stepzen` folder at the root of your project.
 The schema is generated in the `postgresql/index.graphql` file.

-Especially the step "Automatically link types based on foreign key relationships using @materializer" is essential, as this will automatically link the tables based on the foreign key relationships.
-This means that we for example, can query data from the `customer` table and get the related data from the `address` table.
+The **Automatically link types based on foreign key relationships using @materializer** step is essential, as it  automatically links the tables based on foreign key relationships.
+This means, for example, that you can query data from the `customer` table and get the related data from the `address` table.

 Also, the connection details for the Neon database are stored in the `config.yaml` file.
 The StepZen CLI uses this file to connect to the Neon database.
 But we need to make two changes to the file: